Stepparent Adoption in Pennsylvania

 - What is a Stepparent adoption?

-- Can a stepparent adopt a child if his spouse’s ex, that is the child’s other birth parent, is not willing to give up his or her parental rights?
+- Can a stepparent adopt his or her spouse’s child if the child’s other parent is not willing to give up his or her parental rights?

-- Does the other parent have to come to the hearing?
+- Does the other parent have to come to the hearing if he or she consents to the adoption?

 - What if the location of the other parent is unknown?